 The Flow of Bile from the Gallbladder

-We consume heavy to very heavy meal during a festival or feasts.
-The instances of having heavy meals has actually increased.
+We consume heavy to a very heavy meal during a festival or feasts.
+The instances of having heavy meals have actually increased.
 The heavy meals so consumed may be oily or fatty and may be rich in fat.
 These are the occasions where the role of gallbladder comes into play.
-The heavy meal so consumed need not be meat based or non-vegetarian food.
-Even vegetarian food like cheese, avacado, etc., sometimes can be heavy in fat and can warrant the role of gallbladdder in digestion.
+The heavy meal so consumed need not be meat-based or non-vegetarian food.
+Even vegetarian food like cheese, avocado, etc., sometimes can be heavy in fat and can warrant the role of the gallbladder in the process of digestion.

 During such heavy meals, the duodenum releases a hormone called cholecystokinin.
 This hormone stimulates the Gallbladder to release the concentrated bile into the duodenum.

 The Formation of Gallstones

 The concentrated bile has to be periodically emptied by the gallbladder to remain healthy.
 But sometimes this does not happen due to unknown reasons.
 So in other words, if the bile becomes over concentrated and is not drained properly, gallstones may be formed.

 So logically speaking if the concentrated bile is drained out periodically, the chances of gallstone formation is remote.
 But this logic also gets defied in many instances.
 When rapid weight loss is achieved, some people develop gallstones in the process.
 This condition proves that the process of gallstone formation is fully not understood yet.

 There are three types of gallstones, the cholesterol stones, the pigment stones and the mixed stones (having both cholesterol stones and pigment stones).